taf3/taf/README.md

      setup – provide path to the setup*.json file.

- * More **detail information** can be found by the following link: [Test execution preconfiguration](https://github.com/taf3/taf/wiki/2.-Test-execution-preconfiguration)
+ * More **detailed information** can be found by the following link: [Test execution preconfiguration](https://github.com/taf3/taf/wiki/2.-Test-execution-preconfiguration)

 ## Support and contact

 Link to wiki [Сontribution guidelines](https://github.com/taf3/taf/wiki/4.-Contribution-guidelines).

 ## License